-Beginning in 2022 and continuing into 2023, the U.S. economy has experienced significant inflationary pressure with prices of gas, food, and other household goods rising at the fastest rate in over 40 years.
-To combat the high levels of inflation, the Federal Reserve raised the federal funds rate a cumulative of 525 basis points from March 2022 to August 2023 and has indicated during that time that additional increases may occur in the future which, in turn, has led to a significant increase in residential mortgage interest rates over the last several quarters.
-The increase in residential mortgage interest rates, coupled with high inflation in the broader economy and the rising cost of housing, has resulted in pressure on the affordability of single-family homes.
-In addition, in March 2023, several regional banks were suddenly shut down, taken over by the Federal Deposit Insurance Corporation, or acquired by larger national banks, and a wave of uncertainty from these events caused concern regarding the stability of regional, national, and international banks.
-High inflation and significant increases in residential mortgage interest rates caused a decline in demand for new homes during the first half of our fiscal year ended May 31, 2023, and also caused potential homebuyers to reconsider their purchase decisions resulting in increased cancellation rates.
-In response to this decreased demand, we adjusted pricing and sales and financing incentives across all of our markets beginning in the first quarter of our fiscal year ended May 31, 2023, which allowed us to remain competitive in our current communities and price our homes to the market in our newly opened communities.
-As consumer demand for new homes improved during the second half of our fiscal year ended May 31, 2023, we were able to raise prices and reduce incentives in certain communities throughout our markets.
+Beginning in calendar year 2022 and continuing through most of 2023, the U.S. economy experienced significant inflationary pressure with prices of gas, food, and other household goods rising at the fastest rate in over 40 years.
+To combat the high levels of inflation, the Federal Reserve raised the federal funds rate a cumulative of 525 basis points from March 2022 to November 2023 which led to a significant increase in residential mortgage interest rates.
+In December 2023, the Federal Reserve indicated further federal funds rate increases are not likely, and further indicated that reductions could occur during 2024.
+High residential mortgage interest rates, coupled with elevated inflation in the broader economy and the rising cost of housing, has resulted in pressure on the affordability of single-family homes.
+In response to the continued economic uncertainty and affordability challenges faced by consumers, we have actively adjusted pricing and continued to offer sales and financing incentives across all of our markets which has allowed us to remain competitive in our current communities and price our homes to the market in our newly opened communities.
+As consumer demand for new homes has returned in certain markets, we have been able to raise prices and reduce incentives in select communities within those markets.

-Despite increased affordability concerns and uncertain macroeconomic conditions, there continues to be qualified and motivated homebuyers due to the historical under-supply of new home construction, the limited supply of homes at affordable price points across our markets, the demographic shift towards homeownership, and a strong employment market, which has resulted in wage growth across most sectors, adding to the demand for finished new homes.
-Given these factors, we believe that demand continues to exist for single-family homes, and as a result, we are continuing to start construction on additional homes, make new land investments, and develop land we own or control, while continuing to focus on maintaining adequate liquidity through the still uncertain times ahead.
+Despite affordability concerns and uncertain macroeconomic conditions, there continues to be qualified and motivated homebuyers due to the historical under-supply of new home construction, the limited supply of homes at affordable price points across our markets, the demographic shift towards homeownership, and a strong employment market, which has resulted in wage growth across most sectors, adding to the demand for finished new homes.
+Given these factors, and the possibility of near-term reductions by the Federal Reserve in the federal funds rate, we believe that demand continues to exist for single-family homes, and as a result, we are continuing to start construction on additional homes, make new land investments, and develop land we own or control, while continuing to focus on maintaining adequate liquidity through the still uncertain times ahead.